Mahara accessibility statement

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems or think we’re not meeting the requirements of the accessibility regulations, contact:
+If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, contact:

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).